TradeTrust/documentation/docs/document-creator/config-file/file-structure.md

 },
 ```

-### `"Attachments"` field
+### `"Attachments"` property

-_Note: This attachments field is optional._
+_Note: This attachments property is optional._

-The `"attachments"` field contains the information about the required attachments for this document.
+The value of `"attachments"` property contains the information about the required attachments for this document.

-If there is no attachment for the particular form that you are creating, please set `"allow"` field to false.
+_If there is no attachment for the particular form that you are creating, please set `"allow"` property to false._

-An example of the `"attachments"` field:
+An example of the `"attachments"` property:

 ```json
 "attachments": {